 Learning disability is a term for a wide range of learning problems.
 It affects one's ability in the domains of spoken or written language, mathematical calculation, attention, or the coordination of movements.
-They can happen in little youngsters however are generally not perceived until a kid arrives at a young.
+They can happen in little youngsters but are generally not perceived until a kid arrives.
 A learning disability is not identified as intelligence or motivation.
 Children with learning disabilities are not sluggish or stupid.
 Most are similarly pretty much as savvy as every other person.

 Types of learning disability

-Academic skills - children with academic learning disabilities can have problems with:
+Academic skills - children with educational learning disabilities can have problems with: